MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 Then right click and open the file with any text/code editor (make sure to not click on it else you will be executing it !).

-Just so you get an idea of the finished product, here is what we will be producing :
+Just so you get an idea of the finished product, here is an example of what we will be putting in that reg file :

 .. include:: maketx.reg
     :code: ini